-- Vaccinations are very important and help make your baby's immune system stronger by teaching it how to recognize and fight off infections.
-There is no evidence that vaccinations cause autism.
-The publicized past study alleging this used false data and has been withdrawn. - Pain when the vaccine needles are given is less when your baby is breastfeeding or given a sweet liquid, or if a local anaesthetic cream is applied before the needles are given. - □ After the needles, your baby may have no reaction, or may be fussy or sleep more or less than usual.
+- ☐ Vaccinations are very important and help make your baby's immune system stronger by teaching it how to recognize and fight off infections.
+Vaccinations do not cause autism.
+The publicized past study alleging this used false data and has been withdrawn. - Pain when the vaccine needles are given is less when your baby is breastfeeding or given a sweet liquid, or if a local anaesthetic cream is applied before the needles are given. - ☐ After the needles, your baby may have no reaction, or may be fussy or sleep more or less than usual.
 She may have a mild fever or a little redness or swelling where the needle was given.
 If needed, you can give her acetaminophen.
-Call your doctor if her fever reaches 40C (104F), if she is crying/fussy for more than 24 hours, is unusually sleepy or unresponsive, or has swelling at the needle site that is worsening.
+Call your doctor if her fever reaches 40°C (104°F), if she is crying/fussy for more than 24 hours, is unusually sleepy or unresponsive, or has swelling at the needle site that is worsening.